duongnghiephuy/digital-flow/README.md

 % xrun -ieee1364 -v93 -access +r -gui verify.e top.v middle.vhd sub.v

+ieee1364 and v93 are optional standards to run this verilog and vhd files.
+It's okay in most cases to run without them.

 ### Execution
 When you have prepared your verilog HDL design and the corresponding testbench files (for behavior simulation it is `SKELETON/verilog/tb_SKELETON.v`), behavior simulation can be carried out to